ciglenecki/geoguessr-ai/README.md

   -h, --help            show this help message and exit --dataset-dirs dir [dir ...]
-                        Dataset root directories that will be transformed into a single dataset --out-dir dir         Directory where compelte dataset will be placed --copy-images         Copy images from dataset directories to the new complete directory.
+                        Dataset root directories that will be transformed into a single dataset --out-dir dir         Directory where the complete dataset will be placed --copy-images         Copy images from dataset directories to the new complete directory.
                         You don't need to do this as later on you will be able to pass multiple dataset directories to various scripts.
   --spacing SPACING
                         Spacing that will be used to create a grid of polygons.
-                        Different spacings produce different number of classes 0.7 spacing => ~31 classes
+                        Different spacings generate a different number of classes 0.7 spacing => ~31 classes
                         0.5 spacing => ~55 classes
                         0.4 spacing => ~75 classes